FireRat666/51/scripts/FireScreenHelp.md

 ```

 This is great for having a primary screen in your world that always shows a specific, easily updatable page.

+### Announcer Integration

+The FireScreen script can integrate with an external announcer.js script to provide in-world user announcements.
+This is an optional feature for space creators who want to broadcast events like users joining or leaving.

+-   **`announce="true"`**: The primary flag to enable this feature.
+It loads the `announcer.js` script.
+-   **`announce-events="true"`**: Specifically enables announcements for user join/leave events.
+If `announce` is `true` and this is not set, it will default to `true`.
+-   **`announce-420="true"`**: Enables special, themed announcements if supported by the `announcer.js` script.

+This feature works by dynamically adding the announcer.js script to your space.
+The FireScreen script will only load it once, even if multiple screens have the announce flag enabled.
+---
+This documentation is for FireScreen V2.
+For any issues or suggestions, please refer to the source repository.